Capital Gains Tax on Inherited Assets in the UK: When It Applies and How to Defer

 Definition of Capital Gains Tax

 Capital Gains Tax is a tax on the profit made from selling or disposing of an asset that has increased in value.
 It applies to various assets, including property, investments, and personal possessions.
-Gains that fall within the annual exempt amount are tax-free, making it essential to understand how CGT applies to your specific situation.
+Gains that fall within the annual exempt amount are outside the scope of IHT, making it essential to understand how CGT applies to your specific situation.

 In the UK, CGT is charged on the disposal of assets, and the tax rate varies depending on the taxpayer’s income tax band and the type of asset being disposed of.
 The tax is calculated on the gain made, not the total sale price of the asset.